sveawebpay/php-integration/README.md

 When you are working with files that will use the library you need to include `vendor/autoload.php`

 ### 1.3 Configuration <a name="i1-3"></a>
+In order to use Svea's services you need to authenticate yourself using the credentials provided by Svea.
+If you're just going to use the stage environment, you can use the credentials that is provided within the integration package.

-In order to make use of the Svea services you need to supply your account credentials to authorize yourself against the Svea services.
-For the Invoice and Payment Plan payment methods, the credentials consist of a set of Username, Password and Client number (one set for each country and service type).
-For Card and Direct Bank payment methods, and also for using the Checkout, the credentials consist of a (single) set of Merchant id and Secret Word.
+For the Invoice, Payment Plan and Account credit payment methods, the credentials consist of a set of Username, Password and Client number (one set for each country and service type).

-You should have received the above credentials from Svea when creating a service account.
-If not, please contact your Svea account manager.
+For Card and Direct Bank payments and also for using the Checkout, the credentials consist of a (single) set of a Merchant ID and Secret Word.

 ### 1.4 Using your account credentials with the package <a name="i1-4"></a>
 The WebPay and WebPayAdmin entrypoint methods all require a config object when called.
 The easiest way to get such an object is to use the ConfigurationService::getDefaultConfig() method.
 Per default, it returns a config object with the Svea test account credentials as used by the integration package test suite.